Pronoma Banerjee

 Updates

-• August 2024: Started my PhD at Purdue in the Operations Research department (at Edwardson School of Industrial Engineering)!
+• August 2024: Started my PhD at Purdue in Industrial Engineering at Purdue!

 • September 2023: Attended and presented at the poster session at the 50th anniversary of Oden Institute, UT Austin!